Soybean production locations

 Magnesium and sulfur - for optimum yield and quality

 Magnesium (Mg) is an important component in soybean production, but its importance is often underestimated.
 The soybean is a very fast-growing crop requiring larger amounts of magnesium for photosynthesis as well as protein formation.
+Magnesium is also important for the nutrition of rhizobia.

 - Magnesium is the central atom of chlorophyll and therefore ensures healthy, green leaves and a good photosynthesis.